X Factor India

-X Factor India is the Indian version of The X Factor, a show originating from the United Kingdom.
+X Factor India is the Indian version of The X Factor.
 It is a television music talent show contested by aspiring singers of all genres drawn from public auditions from all across India.
 The show in its inaugural year was broadcast on Sony Entertainment Television Channel.
 The 2011 competition was open to all Indian citizens born before 15 January 1995.
 There were 3 categories for registrants: Solo performances for those between 16 and 24 years of age as of 15 January 2011 and for those equal to and above 25 years of age as of 15 January 2011 and Group performance for a group of 2 or more people, all of which should be above the age of 16 years as of 15 January 2011.
 Reservation draws were to be divided one third to each category.